 how soon can you tell if a job isn’t right for you? by Alison Green on May 30, 2013 A reader writes: I started a new job yesterday and something is off.
 I had two interviews with the company before accepting and was really excited about working with everyone I’d met.
 But about halfway through my first day, I felt like I was going to cry at any moment (I was able to hold off until I got home.
 Everyone has been friendly and helpful, and the work is what I expected, but I just don’t enjoy it as much as I thought.
 I’m an interior designer and I have a few years of experience in hotel design, and this job is hospital design.
 Initially I was excited to try something new, but now I feel overwhelmed, out of my element, and squeamish at the thought of staring at hospital rooms day in and out.
 I feel like two days is not enough time to decide to stay or go just yet, but how much time should I give this?
 If I knew 100% that it wasn’t for me (and I’m at about 60% right now), I’d want to leave ASAP so there’s not a gap on my resume and also so it’s not (too much) of an annoyance to the company.
 Since I’m not sure, I’m thinking I should give it a month or so before doing anything rash.
 How long is long enough to make an informed decision?
 How do you decide to leave a job if there’s nothing concrete, just a gut feeling?
 Do yourself a favor and don’t let yourself think seriously about that possibility right now.
 What you’re experiencing is so similar to normal new job jitters and doubts that it’s too early to know if it’s something more.
 But if you start down that road in your head and think seriously about leaving when everything is so new, it’s very easy for it to become a self-fulfilling prophecy because mentally you won’t be giving it a real chance.
 It’s not uncommon to not enjoy a new job at first, particularly when the work is out of your element.
 And that’s especially true if you’re used to being in your element; when you’re used to feeling competent and like you know what you’re doing and you’re suddenly somewhere where that’s not quite true, it’s can be disconcerting and unpleasant at first.
 The thing to keep in mind is that new jobs are often overwhelming.
 They generally become less so — but it often takes a few months until you stop feeling like you’re a bundle of confusion and in the wrong place and just plain uncomfortable.
 (And even a few months isn’t generally enough time to feel truly comfortable — that’s just enough time to feel like you’re starting to get the hang of things.)
 That said, there are times when it does make sense to make an “I’m out of here” decision faster, times when it’s more clear-cut and there’s not as much uncertainty to your assessment (in which case, I agree with you that it’s in everyone’s interest to cut it short).
 The sorts of things that should lead to a faster decision: * if there’s been a bait and switch — if you’d signed up for one job but it turned out to be something completely different (and if you’d talked to your manager and confirmed it was going to stay that way — because sometimes jobs are different in the beginning while you’re being trained) * if your manager makes it clear that she’s going to be a nightmare — hostile, incompetent, tyrannical, crazy, etc. * if the culture turns out to be a terrible mismatch — for instance, if you discovered the workplace includes prayer in its meetings and you know you won’t ever be comfortable in that environment In your case, though, what you’re feeling has a decent chance of going away when you’re more acclimated.
 So because of that, I’d give it at least a month before you even start thinking about leaving, or even two months.
 (And I really mean don’t even start thinking about it before then.
 If you have it in the back of your mind as a possibility, you risk it biasing the way you approach your next few weeks.)
 I want to be clear: None of this is to discount the possibility that this really is the wrong job for you.
 It might be.
 But based on what you’ve described from the first two days, it doesn’t sound time to start down that path yet.
 Read an update to this letter here.
-You may also like:is it okay to wear designer clothes to a job interview?how can I find out what skills an employer is really looking for?hostile assistant won't do their job, booking a luxury hotel for business travel, and more { 81 comments }
+You may also like:how can I find out what skills an employer is really looking for?hostile assistant won't do their job, booking a luxury hotel for business travel, and moremy coworker keeps telling me how to do my job (and she's often wrong) { 81 comments }

 The IT Manager* May 30, 2013 at 12:35 pm Is the last italicized para (starting: Do yourself a favor and) from the LW or AAM?
 Sounds like it’s from AAM.